bobdavies2000/OpenCVB/README.md

     -   Similar to the “Fun Checkbox” that can toggle a feature.
 -   A log of the monthly changes is included at the bottom of this document.

-# Recent Changes – July 2023
+# 2023 July - Recent Changes

 -   StereoLabs camera support upgraded to Zed SDK 4.0.
     -   Camera calibration data moved to “camera_Configuration” structure.